pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-So that looks fine to me.
+Excellent.
 We have a `points` field in my record with a value of `15`.

+That entire process should be clear by now.
+If something is unclear, look back at the previous section of the guide and/or fire off a question in the discussion section below.

-Let's consider I complete this article, so I get 5 more points, it just needs a small thing:
+Moving on, let's consider the case that I complete this article, thereby earning 5 more points.
+This condition can be produced with one small change:

 ```language-javascript
 db.students.update({